 Who we are

-Pen Test Partners LLP, (a limited liability partnership, registered number, OC353362) whose registered office is at Sandhill House, Middle Claydon, Buckingham, Bucks, MK18 2LD collects, uses and is responsible for certain personal information about you.
+Pen Test Partners, (a limited liability partnership, registered number, OC353362) whose registered office is at Unit 2, Verney Junction Business Park, Buckingham, MK18 2LB, UK collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the Data Protection Act 2018 and we are responsible as ‘controller’ of that personal information for the purposes of those laws.

 The personal information we collect and use